-OpKey Recorder for Chrome is a Chrome Extension used for recording flows from Salesforce, Workday and other web applications.
-It provides a quick and easy way of recording actions and creating automation test script of the supported applications.
+Opkey Recorder for Chrome is a Chrome Extension used for recording flows from Salesforce, Workday and other web applications.
+It provides a quick and easy way of recording actions and creating automation test scripts of the supported applications.
 There are three recording modes as Normal Recording, Salesforce Recording and Workday Recording.
 Spy mode of recording allows you to observe page hierarchy, object property before using it and then add them to OR or Test Step.
-While fetching objects in Spy mode, keep holding Ctrl key and hover mouse over the desired object.
-User can also perform recording on Salesforce and Workday web applications along with Normal web recording.
+While fetching objects in Spy mode, keep holding the Ctrl key and hover mouse over the desired object.
+Users can also perform recording on Salesforce and Workday web applications along with Normal web recording.

 - Create a test script (test case or function library) quickly and automate any web application (Salesforce, Workday and others).